YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 In other words, each database file entry can have multiple keys, and a key can be associated with multiple database files.
 With a configuration file that has multiple keys associated with the same database file, MUPIP CREATE uses the last entry.
 Other database operations use whichever key associated with the database file has a hash matching one in the database file header, reporting an error if no key matches.
 To improve efficiency when opening databases, you can delete entries for keys that are no longer used from the configuration file.

-MUPIP REORG -ENCR[YPT] can encrypt an unencrypted database only if the following command:
+MUPIP REORG ENCR[YPT] can encrypt an unencrypted database only if the following command:

 .. code-block:: none